jsharma19/gettingstarted_hotsession/README.md

-# Digital Experience Management with Dynatrace
+# Getting started with Dynatrace
 This repository contains the exercises for the Digital Experience Management Hands-on Training (HOT) session.

 Environment that we will use